Home » 100% Whole Wheat Sourdough Sandwich Bread

 If you are interested in the stand mixer I use, here is a link: https://collabs.shop/rxide2

-Move the dough to a greased bowl large enough to hold the rising dough overnight.
-Cover with something airtight.
+Move the dough to a large bowl.
+Cover with plastic wrap or any airtight cover.
 I use bowl covers from Amazon.
-You can use plastic wrap or bees wax wrap.
+You can use bees wax wrap, as well.

 The next morning, remove the dough from the bowl.
 If you have to, you can add a small amount of flour to help with shaping the dough.
 I found I didn’t have to.
 But, if you do, just use enough to work the dough.